-We know that cabin crew lead fun lives, but just how fun is it living as gay cabin crew in Dubai, gay cabin crew in Abu Dhabi or gay cabin crew in Qatar?
-We spoke to someone who knows exactly what it's like.
-We're protecting his identity for obvious reasons.
+We know that cabin crew lead fun lives, but just how fun is it living as gay cabin crew in Dubai in the United Arab Emirates, gay cabin crew in Abu Dhabi or gay cabin crew in Qatar?
+We spoke to someone who knows exactly what it’s like.
+We’re protecting his identity for obvious reasons.

 What attracted you to the role of cabin crew?

 After graduating from university I wanted to travel the world.
 I was attracted to the glamour of air travel and loved the idea of wearing a smart uniform, staying in luxurious 5* resorts and also of working with lots of other gay men.

 Fun, intense and hard work.
 You get training and qualifications in everything from delivering babies to handcuffing passengers.